 Being offline in an era when just about everyone else is connected is a “disability,” Dichter says.
 When she founded the organization 18 years ago, “We thought it would only take five years to convert all 21 million people,” she says.

 Yet for the minority people who remain disconnected, the gulf they need to cross grows wider almost daily.
 As technology develops, it usually gets more complex.
 And skills that seem obvious, such as how to work a mouse, address an email, or scroll through a website, are simply not intuitive.

-Companies have a big incentive to create more and more senior-friendly technology.
+Companies have a big incentive to create more and more technology that works well for older adults.
 “There’s a whole vast complex of marketers and creators who are trying to make sure that technology is senior friendly,” Rainie says.